FeelsDEX/feels-floor-sim/docs/100_simulation_model.md

 - Price sensitivity: High (will wait for better prices)
 - Sentiment correlation: Strong positive correlation with recent price performance

-**Institutional Traders** execute larger trades with more sophisticated strategies.
+**Algo Traders** execute larger trades with more sophisticated strategies.
 They provide market efficiency through arbitrage and may adjust strategies based on protocol parameters:
 - Trade size distribution: Log-normal with mean 100-10,000 FeelsSOL
 - Frequency: 10-50 trades per day with irregular clustering
 - Price sensitivity: Lower (willing to pay for immediacy)